-6.4 MOSFET TestMOSFETs are controlled by mechanical deployment switches, hence their functionality can be summarized as from functionality of deployment switches.
+6.4 MOSFET Test: MOSFETs are controlled by mechanical deployment switches, hence their functionality can be summarized as from functionality of deployment switches.

 As per Figure 4.2 (EPS Inhibit Block Diagram), SepSW1 and SepSW2 are controlled by DepSW1.
 SepSW3 is controlled by DepSW3, and SepSW4 is controlled by DepSW2.